 You may be asked to keep a record of your child’s voiding habits.

-Medication to relax the bladder muscles and prevent muscle spasm (involuntary tightening of muscles).
+Medicine.
+Your child may be given medicine to relax the bladder muscles and prevent muscle spasm (involuntary tightening of muscles).

-Create a new opening in the belly through which a temporary catheter can be placed to empty the bladder.
+Create a new opening in the belly through which a temporary catheter can be placed to empty the bladder

-Make the bladder larger.
+Make the bladder larger

-Tighten the sphincter so it can better hold in urine.
+Tighten the sphincter so it can better hold in urine

-Your child’s health care provider can discuss surgery with you, if it is an option.
+Your child’s healthcare provider can discuss surgery with you, if it is an option.

 If you have questions, talk to your child’s care team.
 Also, look for support materials in your local library or bookstore.
 These online resources can also be helpful: